 Provides basic information about the mining cycle, from exploration for economic mineral deposits to mine closure.
 The booklet discusses the environmental aspects of metal mining and illustrates the ways science and technology assist in preventing or reducing environmental impacts

-- Coal Mining Technologies (Webpage), U.S. Office of Indian Energy and Economic Development
+- Coal Mining and Transportation (Webpage), U.S. Energy Information Administration

-Webpage describing the many different methods used for mining coal.
+Webpage describing different methods used for mining, processing, and transporting coal.